 We had both been fairly religious, but we did not understand the need to be born again.
-(Note: born again, saved, and salvation are biblical concepts referring to the forgiveness of sins by God and the rescue of the person from the power and penalty of that sin.
-This is God’s requirement for eternal life.)
 In the meantime, our little girl was starting to repeat words and I became very conscious of my habit of cursing.
 I made several resolutions to stop, but I could not.
 This began to really bother me.

 That morning, we both went forward during the invitation at the end of the service and Susan received Jesus Christ as her personal Savior.
 I also prayed a prayer, but I was not sincere.
 I just wanted to get out of there.